Marcellis/mad-codelabs/docs/level6-task2/level6-task2.md

 ```

 Positive
-: Push the app to your Github when it’s finished
+: Push the app to your GitLab when it’s finished